Tanzu-Solutions-Engineering/pivotal-bank-demo/docs/lab_pushquote.md

 1. *Push* the **quote service** to the cloud by [specifying the specific manifest file](http://docs.pivotal.io/pivotalcf/devguide/deploy-apps/manifest.html#find-manifest) to the `cf push` command.

-  > HINT: user the -f option to the push command.

-  > Manifest files are generated as part of the build.
-They are placed in `<service-name>/build`, i.e. `quotes-service/build`

-2. When the script has finished, set the `CF_TARGET` environment variable in both applications to the API endpoint of your Elastic Runtime instance (as in `https://api.example.com`), then restage the applications so that the changes will take effect.
+2. (Optional if you are using cloud foundry with self-signed certificates) When the script has finished, set the `TRUST_CERTS` environment variable in the application to the API endpoint of your Pivotal Application Services instance (as in `api.example.com`), then restage the applications so that the changes will take effect.

   ```
-  $ cf set-env quotes CF_TARGET https://api.cloudfoundry.com
+  $ cf set-env quotes TRUST_CERTS api.cloudfoundry.com
-  Setting env variable 'CF_TARGET' to 'https://api.cloudfoundry.com' for app quotes in org myorg / space outer as user...
+  Setting env variable 'TRUST_CERTS' to 'api.cloudfoundry.com' for app quotes in org myorg / space outer as user...
   OK
   TIP: Use 'cf restage' to ensure your env variable changes take effect
   $ cf restage quotes